AlexanderBits/the-north-star/readme.md

 The settings bring clarity and focus.
 In a sea of opinions, clichés, and lackluster settings, we welcome you to The North Star.

+You **MUST** provide some initial configuration changes.
+These settings will not work "out of the box".
 Visit the [Wiki](https://github.com/stevenshizzleh/the-north-star/wiki) for Configuration Instructions, the FAQ, and more.

 Come to our [Discord](https://discord.gg/34bxedy) to engage the community -- a lot of smart people out there :)